-This Plan shall be activated when the Incident Command (IC) or Office of Emergency Management (OEM) determines that there is a potential for a disaster that entails a significant increase in animal-care needs in [insert Jurisdictional Area Name/Description] due to threat to public safety, property or the environment.
-This potential may be reached when conditions pose a threat to animals such that an appropriate response exceeds the normal capacity of the AHJ to meet animal-care needs.
-The decision to implement the Plan may be coordinated with North Center Region/Urban Area Security Initiative - Animal Emergency Committee Version .01 May 2014 neighboring jurisdiction emergency management or the State Office of Emergency Management for optimal effectiveness.
+This Plan shall be activated when Incident Command or Emergency Management determines that there is a potential for a disaster that entails a significant increase in animal-care needs in [insert Jurisdictional Area Name/Description].
+The decision to implement the Plan may be coordinated with the neighboring jurisdiction emergency management or State Emergency Management for optimal effectiveness.